Criminal Defense Attorney in St. Petersburg

 We are passionate about defending the accused and advocating for victims when possible, always fighting for what’s right.

-Types of Criminal Cases We Defend
+Types of Criminal Cases We Defend as Your St. Petersburg Defense Lawyer

 Criminal charges fall into two primary categories: misdemeanors and felonies.
 While misdemeanors carry lighter penalties, they can still lead to jail time, fines, and a criminal record.
 Felonies are much more serious and can result in long-term imprisonment, steep financial penalties, and lifelong consequences.
 Understanding the nature of these offenses and their potential outcomes is essential for anyone facing criminal charges.